BetonQuest/BetonQuest/docs/API/Quest/Overview.md

         Some features have their own sub-features that essentially split up the feature into smaller parts.
         Most factory-type features have a `manager()` and a `registry()` sub-feature.
         Learn more about how BetonQuest uses factories in the [concepts section](#api-concepts) below.
-        <br>The highlighted step is equivalent to ``actions().manager()``
+        <br>The highlighted step is equivalent to ``actions.manager()``
     === "Full"
-        The API is structured in a way that it is easy to navigate and therefore allowing you to access all features with short paths while retaining the ability to inject parts into your own classes to comply with the rule of Demeter.
+        The API is structured in a way that it is easy to navigate and therefore allowing you to access all features with short paths while retaining the ability to inject parts into your own classes to comply with the Law of Demeter.
         <br>The highlighted steps are equivalent to ``betonQuestApiService.api(yourPlugin).actions().manager()``